 - A defensive player pulls the flag of an offensive player in their own end zone

-- An offensive player runs out of bounds in the end zone
+- An offensive player runs out of bounds in their own end zone

-- A ball is snapped out of bounds in the end zone.
+- A ball is snapped out of bounds in their own end zone.

-Following a safety, the teams will trade possession and the defensive, now offensive, team will start with the ball own its own 20-yard line.
+Following a safety, the teams will trade possession and the defensive, now offensive, the team will start with the ball on its own 20-yard line.